-Catch a bus in Hanoi and head 120 kilometres, board a ferry, and soon enough you’ll set foot on Cat Ba Island.
-Half of the island along with another 300 or so surrounding it belongs within the Cat Ba National Park.
-Designated as such in 1986 to protect the diverse ecosystems.
+Catch a bus in Hanoi and head east for about 120 kilometres.
+Then board a ferry, and soon enough you’ll set foot on Cat Ba Island.
+Half of the island along with another 300 or so surrounding it belongs within a National Park, designated as such in 1986 to protect the diverse ecosystems.

-Covering 100 sq km, dominated by karst limestone areas, waterfalls, caves and grottoes Cat Ba is the biggest island of the 367 inhabiting the Lan Ha Bay in the South China Sea.
+Encompassing 100 sq km and dominated by karst limestone outcrops, waterfalls, caves and grottoes Cat Ba is the biggest island of the 367 inhabiting the Lan Ha Bay in the South China Sea.
 Lying within the park are beaches of clean white sand and clear tropical waters.

 Geologically, Lan Ha is an extension of Halong Bay but falls into a different province.
 Offering a remote, less crowded alternative to the popular Halong Bay, Lan Ha has the added attraction of white sandy beaches.
 Mangroves, freshwater swamps, forests and offshore coral reefs crowd the surrounding area.

-The beaches of Cat Ba are creatively named Cat Co 1, Cat Co 2, and Cat Co 3.
-All of which are separated by a small mountain range.
+The main beaches of the island are creatively named Cat Co 1, Cat Co 2, and Cat Co 3 and are all separated by a small mountain range.
 Surrounding the Islands are limestone outcrops on many of which can be found remote sandy beaches offering a true Robinson Crusoe experience.